Monocrystalline vs. Polycrystalline Solar Panels: The Definitive Comparison

 Solar Efficiency

 The efficiency of a solar panel is measured by its power output per square meter, which is called its “efficiency rating”.
-Monocrystalline, as eluded to earlier wins out here.
+Monocrystalline, as alluded to earlier wins out here.
 Polycrystalline averages roughly 13-16%, with monocrystalline panels topping out just over 20%.
 This means that they can produce more electricity with the same amount of sunlight.

 Winner: Monocrystalline Panels